UPDATE: It’s much more tilted toward praise, but I’ve written a review for volumes 1 through 4.

 Rating: 5.0 out of 5

-This is a “FemHarry” Harry Potter fic, and some people might consider the main character a Mary Sue, but don’t be too quick to judge.
+This is a “FemHarry” Harry Potter fic, and people who are quick to judge might consider the main character a Mary Sue, so don’t be too quick to judge.
 The distinction between a not-too-bad Mary Sue and a room-for-improvement literary hero can be blurry and may rely heavily on whether you’re enjoying the story.
 I was so into this story that seeing her as a potential Sue never even occurred to me until I was part-way through the sequel and actively looking to revise my notes.

 My verdict on those two points: Give the story a chance and see if it grips you.
 What makes this story so special isn’t the concept (which is sort of dime-a-dozen when you think about it), but how well it’s executed.